Sandy4321/ICSME-2016/README.md

 This document presents the steps needed in order to reproduce the data used in our ICSME-ERA study.
 Read on for the guidelines.

 ## Downloading Data
-Here we describe how we download projects data from GitHub.
+Here we describe how to download projects data from GitHub.
 #### ISSUE AND PULL-REQUEST
 We have developed two scripts to perform this function, [IssueSpider.py](https://github.com/fronchetti/ICSME-ERA-Dataset/blob/master/IssueSpider.py) and [PullSpider.py](https://github.com/fronchetti/ICSME-ERA-Dataset/blob/master/PullSpider.py).
 Both are run through the terminal in a very similar way.
 Follow the model below and see the docstrings in each code to understand it better: